 Caribbean Public Health Agency – The regional public health agency for the Caribbean.

 Caribbean Disaster Emergency Management Agency (CDEMA) – The regional inter-governmental agency for disaster management in the Caribbean Community (CARICOM).

 Caribbean Tourism Organization – The Caribbean’s tourism development agency with 27 country members and dozens of private sector members.

-Caribbean Hotel & Tourism Association – The backbone of the Caribbean hospitality industry with membership including, 1,000 hotel and 33 National Hotel Associations.
+Caribbean Hotel & Tourism Association – The backbone of the Caribbean hospitality industry with membership including, 1,000 hotels and 33 National Hotel Associations.